GAA-UAM/scikit-fda/docs/modules/preprocessing.rst

 Feature construction
 --------------------

+When dealing with functional data we might want to construct new features that can be used as additional inputs to the machine learning algorithms.
-It is crucial to create features from the original ones so they can be used as input for the machine learning techniques developed, improving the quality of the predictions.
-To construct new features from the curves, we need to use *feature construction* methods.
+The expectation is that these features make explicit characteristics that facilitate the learning process.
+To construct new features from the curves, *feature construction* methods are available.
 :doc:`Here <preprocessing/feature_construction>` you can learn more about the feature construction methods available in the library.